OpenBotlist/obl/README.md

  https://github.com/OpenBotlist/obl/tree/master/website/public/logos
 # About OBL

-Obl is a free,libre and open source botlist for Discord, Revolt, Telegram and Guilded.
+Obl is a free,libre and open source botlist for Discord, Revolt, Telegram and Guilded that has free bananas ( Revolt, Telegram and Guilded support is wip lol)
     </div>

 # Dirs